Portfolio / Human-Computer Interaction

 2024 Final Presentation: Fuji Water

-Final presentation for the 2024 Global Strategy Leader Program prompt: "Propose a business through which Fujifilm can surpass Apple."
+Final presentation for the 2024 Global Strategy Leader Course prompt: "Propose a business through which Fujifilm can surpass Apple."
 To reduce cost ratios, I proposed a business for Fujifilm's high-margin cosmetics segment that leverages the company's extensive patent portfolio.

 2023 Final Presentation: Carvify image